wulfkaal/documentation/protocols/sockpuppet-protocol.md

 * It counts the number of transactions that are positive/honest and how much each member supports the other members  \(web of trust\) - many DLT startups use this approach
 * However, sockpuppet accounts can grow their value much quicker in the web of trust by validating each other.
 Honest users are much slower than the sockpuppets validating each other.
 Hence, the system is flawed.

-Here is how Semada fixes this web of trust sockpuppet flaw:
+The platform fixes this web of trust sockpuppet flaw:

 ![](https://lh6.googleusercontent.com/NXNArD5yPXYGZLb450TTD4i5YA5pWhtZtJlO-LVMGzn9ll1YH_rBj55xSY-Ka9DT9syyLRy1a_ZPZdcItTn-XFMYKSCRKY6g1DqOP5gdM984D16nI5C0_cEmXwaeCYbEysTDiJ7X)

 Figure 7: Figure 7 demonstrates that multiple sockpuppet accounts with 1 token each are still equal to a higher token amount of the same DAO member with only one account.
-In the Semada Persona Protocol, people, e.g. DAO members, can use sockpuppet accounts but they are wasting their efforts.
-Semada uses validation pools to make any change in rewards.
+In the Persona Protocol, people, e.g. DAO members, can use sockpuppet accounts but they are wasting their efforts.
+The platform uses validation pools to make any change in rewards.
 All power comes from  validation pools in relation to what DAO members stake, and all fungible currency rewards are shared fairly with the group in proportion to their individual reputation.
 The Sockpuppet Protocol thus breaks the incentives for Sybil attacks.